MicrosoftDocs/sql-docs/docs/language-extensions/how-to/call-java-from-sql.md

 # How to call Java from SQL Server
 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

-When using [SQL Server Language Extensions](../language-extensions-overview.md), the [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) system stored procedure is the interface used to call the Java runtime.
-Permissions on the database apply to Java code execution.
+[SQL Server Language Extensions](../language-extensions-overview.md) uses the [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) system stored procedure as the interface to call the Java runtime.

 This how-to article explains implementation details for Java classes and methods that execute on SQL Server.

-Once you are familiar with these details, review the [Java tutorial](../tutorials/search-for-string-using-regular-expressions-in-java.md) as your next step.
+## Where to place Java classes

 There are two methods for calling Java classes in SQL Server:

-1. Place .class or .jar files in your [Java classpath](#classpath).
-This is available for both Windows and Linux.
+1. Place **.class** or **.jar** files in your [Java classpath](#classpath).

-2. Upload compiled classes in a .jar file and other dependencies into the database using the [external library](#external-library) DDL.
-This option is available for Windows and Linux from CTP 2.4.
+2. Upload compiled classes in a **.jar** file and other dependencies into the database using the [external library](#external-library) DDL.

 > [!NOTE]
-> As a general recommendation, use .jar files and not individual .class files.
+> As a general recommendation, use **.jar** files and not individual **.class** files.
 This is common practice in Java and will make the overall experience easier.
 See also, [How to create a jar file from class files](create-a-java-jar-file-from-class-files.md).

 <a name="classpath"></a>

-## Classpath
+## Use Classpath

 ### Basic principles

+The folowing are some basic principles when executing Java on SQL Server.

-* Compiled custom Java classes must exist in .class files or .jar files in your Java classpath.
+* Compiled custom Java classes must exist in **.class** files or **.jar** files in your Java classpath.
 The [CLASSPATH parameter](#set-classpath) provides the path to the compiled Java files.

-* The Java method you are calling must be provided in the "script" parameter on the stored procedure.
+* The Java method you are calling must be provided in the **script** parameter on the stored procedure.

-* If the class belongs to a package, the "packageName" needs to be provided.
+* If the class belongs to a package, the **packageName** must be provided.

-* "params" is used to pass parameters to a Java class.
-Calling a method that requires arguments is not supported, which makes parameters the only way to pass argument values to your method.
+* **params** is used to pass parameters to a Java class.
+Calling a method that requires arguments is not supported.
+Therefore, parameters the only way to pass argument values to your method.

 > [!Note]
-> This note restates supported and unsupported operations specific to Java in CTP 2.x.
+> This note restates supported and unsupported operations specific to Java in CTP 3.0.
 > * On the stored procedure, input parameters are supported.
 Output parameters are not.
 > * Streaming using the sp_execute_external_script parameter @r_rowsPerRead is not supported.
 > * Partitioning using @input_data_1_partition_by_columns is not supported.